CollaboratingPlatypus/PetaPoco/README.markdown

 Well I could use them but there are so few that PetaPoco supports that I didn't want to cause confusion over what it could do.

+### Automatic Select clauses

+When using PetaPoco, most queries start with "SELECT * FROM table".
+Given that we can now grab the table name from the POCO object using the TableName attribute, there's no reason we can't automatically generate this part of the select statement.

+If you run a query that doesn't start with "SELECT", PetaPoco will automatically put it in.
+So this:

+	// Get a record
+	var a=db.SingleOrDefault<article>("SELECT * FROM articles WHERE article_id=@0", 123);

+can be shortened to this:

+	// Get a record
+	var a=db.SingleOrDefault<article>("WHERE article_id=@0", 123);

 ### Transactions

 Transactions are pretty simple: